Best Flight Operations Assistant Training in Bangalore · Airline Operations

 Joint Responsibility for Flight Safety

-Under DGCA regulations and ICAO Annex 6, a licensed Flight Dispatcher is jointly responsible with the Pilot-in-Command for pre-flight planning and in-flight safety monitoring.
-This makes the Flight Dispatcher one of the most safety-critical roles in an airline operations centre.
+Under DGCA regulations and ICAO Annex 6, a licensed Flight Operations Assistant is jointly responsible with the Pilot-in-Command for pre-flight planning and in-flight safety monitoring.
+This makes the Flight Operations Assistant one of the most safety-critical roles in an airline operations centre.

 Course Curriculum

-All DGCA Flight Dispatcher examination subjects covered in depth:
+All DGCA Flight Operations Assistant examination subjects covered in depth:

 Module 1: Air Navigation & Flight Planning